-Employee Transfers - Reasons for employee transfers - Importance of employee transfers - Transfer Policy
+Employee Transfer - Reasons for employee transfers - Importance of employee transfers - Transfer Policy - Case Laws

 A transfer is a horizontal or lateral movement of an employee from one job, section, department, shift, plant or position to another at the same or another place where his salary, status and responsibility are the same.